What is a Bench Grinder Good for?

 Don’t start using it right off the bat, but instead, when you turn your grinder on, stand to its side until it reaches its maximum speed (measured in rotations per minute or RPM).

-Slowly, push the piece towards the grinder’s wheel until it comes in contact with the edge but never allow the piece to touch the sides of the grinder as this would damage the side.
+Slowly, push the piece towards the grinder’s wheel until it comes in contact with the edge but never allow the part to touch the sides of the grinder as this would damage the side.

 In essence, only the front of the wheel should come in contact with the workpiece.